Industry News

 Construction accounts for over 5 per cent of Kenya’s GDP.
 The sector grew by 13.6 per cent in 2015 compared to 13.1 per cent in 2014 driven by the civil works of the railway project.

-The growth, according to the Economic Survey 2016, was “to a large extent buoyed by the development of transport infrastructure such as the continued implementation of the first phase of the standard gauge railway” and development of roads.
+The growth, according to the Economic Survey 2016, was “to a large extent buoyed by the development of transport infrastructure such as the continued implementation of the first phase of the standard gauge railway” and the development of roads.

 The latest official figures reveal a disappointing quarter for the Kenyan economy, where provisional quarterly GDP estimate fell to its worst rate in five years – 4.7 per cent.

-The slowdown in growth was largely due to a contraction in the activities of agriculture as well as a deceleration in growth of financial intermediation and electricity supply.
+The slowdown in growth was largely due to a contraction in the activities of agriculture as well as a deceleration in the growth of financial intermediation and electricity supply.

-“The quarter’s growth was negatively impacted on by drought that emanated from failure of the 2016 short rains and delay in the onset of the 2017 long rains.
+“The quarter’s growth was negatively impacted by drought that emanated from the failure of the 2016 short rains and delay in the onset of the 2017 long rains.
 A slowdown in credit uptake also slowed economic growth during the period under review,” the KNBS report said.

-Interestingly, the amount of credit extended to the construction industry grew 8 per cent in the year to March – a period when commercial banks scaled down their lending to the private businesses in favour of buying Treasury bills.
+Interestingly, the amount of credit extended to the construction industry grew 8 per cent in the year to March – a period when commercial banks scaled down their lending to private businesses in favour of buying Treasury bills.

 The slowdown in construction did not come as a surprise to many considering that some economic analysts had predicted that the sector would be one of the major casualties of polls jitters.